Lzhushuai/tensorflow_template/README.md

 5. Run it

-    Here `Config` is a subclass of Bunch object.
+    Here `Config` object is a subclass of Bunch object.
 If you want to use it, just `pip install bunch`.

     ```python
     if __name__ == '__main__':